 - Most importantly, practice patience and perseverance when out in the field.
 Be observant and enjoy your time outdoors and really soak up the atmosphere of being in wildlife country.
 As Michael Mauro always says, “Patience provides opportunity.”
 It’s truly amazing to be able to wander the same trails as our wild animals and observe them in their natural habitat.
 The experience can be truly rewarding.

-There are of course more tips for successful wildlife viewing and photography, but hopefully this is a good start.
+There are of many more tips for successful wildlife viewing and photography, though hopefully this is a good start.

 If you have any questions, ask away!
 You can contact me through the site or Twitter.
 I have a number of resources available and I always welcome the challenge to learn more about our wild species and will try my best to find you what you need or point you in the right direction.